 ChatGPT is a particular kind of natural language processing (NLP) that allows conversations with artificial intelligence-driven bots.
 By assessing the context of a discussion, ChatGPT can answer questions, make recommendations and even complete tasks such as customer service or sales.
 This groundbreaking technology is quickly gaining traction in chatbot design because of its highly engaging and personalised user experience.
 It can also be used for larger data collection projects for analytics and research purposes.

 And, considering the topic of this section, it may not come as a massive surprise to you that… the last two paragraphs were written by AI.
-I made some minor tweaks – I have an aversion to both unnecessary exclamation marks and the word ‘moreover’ – but I pretty much took it verbatim from the suggestions given by Jasper, an AI content creation tool that we have been using as an agency for over a year now.
+I made some minor tweaks – I have an aversion to both unnecessary exclamation marks and the word ‘moreover’ – but I pretty much took it verbatim from the suggestions given by Jasper, an AI content creation tool that we have been using as an agency for a few years now.

 The Battle Between Google and Bing